| A note from the designerPeople often ask what is so special about the Spot-On Sundial and

 Scheme.
 At the end of that meeting, I was invited to join the

+Council with responsibility for setting up the scheme.
 In 1996, I had become very interested in the Internet, and suggested

 that the British Sundial Society should set up an information site